 Travelling and reading, for me at least, go hand in hand.
 Long journeys, dull layovers, and lazy days at the beach are all improved by a good book.
 And in between trips, there’s nothing like a great travel read to fuel your wanderlust.

 eReaders are perfect for frequent travellers like me, because they mean you can take a whole library away with you.
 But, they’re not ideal; life on the road can be risky for electronics, and reading by the pool or beach can put an eReader in dangerous proximity to water.
-So, when Kobo got in touch to ask if I wanted to try out* their brand new waterproof eReader, the Kobo Aura H2O, I was very excited to.
+So, when Kobo got in touch to ask if I wanted to try out* their brand new waterproof eReader, the Kobo Aura H2O, in exchange for a review, I was very excited!
 It sounded like the perfect solution for travellers who love to read!

 *This is my Kobo Aura H2O review.
 As always, all words and opinions are my own.